my bloghead 14-Mind Pollution

 Our minds have been polluted enough with stuff and things and if your head is like my garage, crammed full of stuff and things, time to clear out that stuff and things and see the world as you want to see it.

-So, nowadays I just strap on that guitar and play my own rock n roll.
+So, nowadays I just strap on my old guitar and get down to play my own rock n roll.